zixin2006/Coursera-Computational-Neuroscience-UW-Codes-Notes/README.md

 ## Continuous Updates

-This repository will be continuously updated in one month.
+This repository will be continuously updated.